-The majority of fentanyl addiction treatment centers in the Boston area use medication-assisted treatment (MAT) to help individuals overcome opioid use disorder.
-MAT refers to an approach combining medications, behavioral therapy, and counseling.
+Woburn Wellness Addiction Treatment Center in the Boston area uses medication-assisted treatment (MAT) to help individuals overcome opioid use disorder.
+MAT refers to an approach combining different medications, behavioral therapy, and counseling.
 According to SAMHSA, MAT is thought to provide a more comprehensive, individually-tailored, and whole-person approach compared to traditional treatment methods.

-Buprenorphine and naltrexone are the two most widely used medications to treat fentanyl addiction.
-Buprenorphine is a partial opioid agonist-antagonist that helps reduce symptoms of withdrawal and drug cravings.
+Buprenorphine and naltrexone are the two most widely used medications to treat fentanyl abuse.
+Buprenorphine is a partial opioid agonist-antagonist that helps ease withdrawal symptoms and drug cravings.
 It comes in a monthly injection called Sublocade, a daily pill called Subutex, or a daily sublingual/buccal film called Suboxone (buprenorphine and naloxone).
 Naltrexone, on the other hand, is an opiate antagonist that blocks opioid receptors and reduces drug cravings.
 It comes in the form of a daily pill called ReVia or a monthly injection known as Vivitrol.

 These medications are used alongside behavioral therapy and counseling to address the physical, mental, and emotional aspects of addiction and recovery.
-When combined with an individualized treatment program, MAT can improve treatment retention rates and treatment outcomes, reduce the risk of overdose, and help patients successfully overcome their addictions.
+When combined with an individualized treatment program, medication-assisted treatment can improve treatment retention rates and treatment outcomes, reduce the risk of overdose, and help patients successfully overcome their addictions.

 Individualized Counseling and Evidence-Based Therapy

-Medications alone cannot treat fentanyl addiction.
+Medications alone are not the solution to getting a fentanyl addiction treated.
 They simply treat the physical and some of the mental aspects of addiction.
 Counseling, on the other hand, helps patients recognize and overcome the underlying causes of their substance abuse.
-For instance, some people abuse drugs to cope with trauma.
-Others abuse drugs to cope with mental illness.
-These underlying conditions must be treated thoroughly in order for patients to stay sober.
+For instance, some people abuse drugs to cope with trauma or severe pain.
+Others abuse drugs to cope with mental illness, resulting in complications of co-occurring disorders.
+These underlying conditions must be treated thoroughly for patients to stay sober.

 Depending on the patient’s needs, they may participate in any or all of the following types of counseling and therapy: